putsi/kernel-bungles/hardcryptor/README.md

  * To avoid information leaks, encryption key buffer is filled with zeroes after the device is released.
  * Added mutex so that no race conditions will happen when multiple users try to use the device at the same time.
  * Replaced sprintf with snprintf so that no overflow will occur when user writes too long message.
+ * Only alphanumeric, whitespace and punctuation characters are allowed in the encryption key.

 ## Installing
 ```